folsomcp/specpolFlow/docs-jb/GetStarted/Quickstart_CLI.md

 ```

 ### Calculating Bz
-For calculating longitudinal magnetic fields (Bz), and detection statistics, for Stokes V and the null, you can use spf-bz like:
+For calculating longitudinal magnetic fields (Bz) and detection statistics, for Stokes I, V, and the null, you can use spf-bz like:
 ```
 spf-bz -v -20 +30 -g 1.2 -l 500 profile1.dat
 ```